About the Firm · Stephen H. Lebovitz

 What I Have Learned Practicing Law in Pittsburgh: Notes From a Third Generation Attorney

 My grandfather was admitted to the Pennsylvania bar in 1933.
 My father followed.
 I followed after that.
 Ninety years of Pittsburgh law practice in one firm, three generations of the same families coming back with the same kinds of problems.
-What follows is what that accumulation teaches you that no law school covers and no legal guide captures.

 The Call That Comes Before Costs Less